Asamaurdhava/Projects_html.css/README.md

 # Projects_HTML
-Projects that are coded in HTML.
-Difficulty levels includes all.
+Projects that are coded in HTML and styled in CSS.
+Difficulty levels include all.